 Passenger arrival lists

 The federal government didn’t begin keeping a record of immigrant passenger arrivals until 1820, but many pre-1820 passenger lists created by state or local authorities have been published in a multitude of works.
 P. William Filby and his co-editors provide indexes to some of the passenger arrival information available in a multi-volume reference guide, Passenger and Immigration Lists Index: A Guide to Published Arrival Records of about 500,000 Passengers who Came to the United States and Canada in the 17th, 18th and 19th Centuries, available in libraries.
-First published in 1981, the guide now has 19 supplements and covers more than 3 million people.
+First published in 1981, the guide has several supplements and covers more than 3 million people.
 The information in these volumes comes from published sources, not original records.
 Keep in mind that the date associated with an ancestor’s name may not be the date of arrival, but the date an ancestor was first mentioned in a record as being in America.

 The information you can glean from these records varies.
 Passenger lists from 1820 to about 1891 were known as Customs Lists.
 They were usually printed in the United States, completed by ship company personnel at the port of departure, and maintained primarily for statistical purposes.
 So their data is scanty: name of the ship and its master, port of embarkation, date and port of arrival, each passenger’s name, sex, age, occupation and nationality.